All Episodes

 This is right on the money.

-We're now five years in, almost five years in the regime, and the bulk of the Democrat Party has suppressed its own belief and its own values.
+And the bulk of the Democrat Party has suppressed its own belief in its own values.

-They've subordinated that to we have to be for Obama.
+They've subordinated that to, we have to be for Obama.

 We have to support Obama, no matter what happens.